 As a reverse proxy the SEPP shall provide a single point of access and control to internal NFs.

 The receiving SEPP shall be able to verify whether the sending SEPP is authorized to use the PLMN ID in the received N32 message. .

+The SEPP to SEPP communication may go via up to two Roaming Intermediaries.
+The changes made by Roaming Intermediaries to messages originated by a SEPP, based on the originating PLMNs policy, shall be identifiable by the receiving SEPP.

-The SEPP shall be able to clearly differentiate between certificates used for authentication of peer SEPPs and certificates used for authentication of intermediates performing message modifications.
+The SEPP shall be able to clearly differentiate between certificates used for authentication of peer SEPPs and certificates used for authentication of Roaming Intermediaries performing message modifications.
 The SEPP shall support multiple trust anchors.

 NOTE 1: Such a differentiation and support of multiple trust anchors could be done e.g. by implementing separate certificate storages.